tangrams/tangram/README.md

 ## Styling

 The *scene file* is where you specify data sources and layers, filter the data, and define and apply styles.
 (In our demos, this file is named scene.yaml.)
-The rules for doing these things are many and various, but the basics are pretty easy, and they are all meticulously documented in the Tangram Documentation https://github.com/tangrams/tangram-docs.
+The rules for doing these things are many and various, but the basics are pretty easy, and they are all meticulously documented in the [Tangram Documentation](https://mapzen.com/documentation/tangram/).

 The scene file is written in YAML, which is a data-serialization format like JSON, but with less punctuation.
 Instead, data structures are specified with whitespace, like Python.
 One neat side benefit is that the format is super friendly to strings, which means you can write inline JavaScript and GLSL code straight into the scene file, without needing to wrap it in quotes or concatenate anything.